ibm-cloud-docs/openwhisk/openwhisk_packages.md

 In {{site.data.keyword.openwhisk}}, you can use packages to bundle together a set of related actions, and share them with others.
 {: shortdesc}

-A package can include *actions* and *Feeds*.
+A package can include *actions* and *feeds*.
 - An action is a piece of code that runs on {{site.data.keyword.openwhisk_short}}.
 For example, the {{site.data.keyword.cloudant}} package includes actions to read and write records to a {{site.data.keyword.cloudant_short_notm}} database.
-- A Feed is used to configure an external event source to fire trigger events.
-For example, the Alarm package includes a Feed that can fire a trigger at a specified frequency.
+- A feed is used to configure an external event source to fire trigger events.
+For example, the Alarm package includes a feed that can fire a trigger at a specified frequency.

 Every {{site.data.keyword.openwhisk_short}} entity, including packages, belongs in a *namespace*, and the fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
 For more information, refer to the [naming guidelines](./openwhisk_reference.html#openwhisk_entities).